RealismusModding/realismusmodding.github.io/mods/seasons/manual/gameplay/index.md

 ### Mod Conflicts

+*Note: on console, there are no scripts other than those approved directly by Giants, and players do not need to worry about conflicts.
+If there are issues, please report.*

 The Seasons mod touches almost all parts of the game.
 It will therefore conflict with a lot of script mods.
 Here is a list of types of mods that will conflict if they have not been updated specifically for Seasons:
 - Any mod that manipulates the weather, e.g. Multi overlay hud
 - Any mod that manipulates growth, e.g. SoilMod